 Generic Name: clonidine

-Kapvay (Generic Name: clonidine hydrochloride) is an alpha agonist medication primarily used to treat hypertension.
+Kapvay (Generic Name: clonidine) is an alpha agonist medication used to treat hypertension.
 It may also reduce the hyperactivity associated with attention deficit hyperactivity disorder (ADHD) in children ages 6-12, adolescents, and adults.
 Kapvay is sometimes used in conjunction with stimulant medications.

 Kapvay has not been studied in children younger than 6.
 Kapvay does not have a high risk of abuse or dependence.
 It is not a controlled substance.